 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath and realized that the water isn’t draining, you know how frustrating it could be.
-Not only does it slow down your morning routine but it can also be harder to clean up after having finished.
-Although chemical drain cleaners can be sometimes effective, they may also damage the pipes as well as harm the environment.
-The positive side is there’s a lot of ways that you can unblock a shower drain without resorting to harmful chemical solutions.
+If you’ve ever stepped into a shower and realized that the water isn’t draining and you’re frustrated, you’ll know how it could be.
+Not only does it slow down your morning routine it also makes it more difficult to clean when you’re done.
+Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and damage the environment.
+The good news is the fact that you have a lot of natural methods to clear a shower drain without using harmful chemicals.

 Key Takeaways

-- There are several natural methods to unblock the drain of a shower for example, baking soda, vinegar, a wire hanger, or a wet/dry vacuum.
+- There are several natural methods to get rid of the blockage in a shower by using baking soda or vinegar or a wire hanger or a dry/wet vacuum.

-- To make use of baking soda with vinegar: Gather supplies, remove the drain cover and other obstructions, and pour in baking soda followed by vinegar.
-Allow 30 minutes, then flush with boiling water.
+- Use baking soda with vinegar: Gather ingredients, unblock the drain cover and other debris, then pour baking soda, followed by vinegar, wait for 30 minutes, then flush with boiling water.

-- For wire hanger methods Straighten the wire hanger while leaving one end in its original form, create a hook at the end, then insert it into the drain and let it catch hair and debris out.
+- For wire hanger methods: straighten out wire hanger and leave one end as it was Make a hook at the top, and then place it inside the drain, and then use it to pull hair and other debris out.

-- Avoid future blockages by using hair strainers in your shower, and running hot water after each usage and avoiding using grease to clean your drains.
+- Be prepared for blockages in the future by using a hair strainer in your shower.
+Run hot water following each use and avoiding the practice of pouring grease down your drains.

 - Baking soda